As I hike a lot, I have a lot of time to think about the environment.

 Now it is no longer a secondary thought but one of the main drivers towards my adventures.
 It is clear to me, that I need avoid air-travel everywhere.

 There is Internet, you can reserve a place on a ship in advance.
 Shall I try to do the Te Araroa in New Zealand?
-No problem, often people walk to Peking (just need to fix my income situation before – if you have money laying around unused, consider my Patreon account ¯\_(ツ)_/¯ ).
+No problem, often people walk to Peking (just need to fix my income situation before ¯\_(ツ)_/¯ ).

 Do you eat meat?
 Congratulation, me too, still.
 However, most meat is trash, produced under horrible conditions (don’t understand German?
 Doesn’t matter, you will get it – thanks to the Corona virus everything was allowed).

-Met industry is horrible for the environment, for the (underpaid) workers and for the animals.
-Therefore I will follow a vegan diet in the US.
+Meat industry is horrible for the environment, for the (underpaid) workers and for the animals.